Travel date February 2021

 Saguaro cannot survive multiple days below freezing and die the season following the extended hard freeze.
 Scientists learned this in Saguaro East where hundreds of young cacti died following a cold winter.

-When saguaro die they leave behind strong wood-like ribs.
-Natives use these as roof supports in their building and as tools to harvest fruit.
+When a saguaro dies they leave behind strong wood-like ribs.
+Natives use these as roof supports in their buildings and as tools to harvest fruit.

 The cactus spines expand to hold additional water during the rainy summer season when the saguaros collect most of their water for the year.

 Saguaro National Park Districts

 Saguaro National Park consists of two separate districts, the Tucson Mountain on the west side of Tucson and Rincon Mountain on the east side of Tucson.
 The two districts are approximately 30 miles apart.

 Origins of Saguaro National Park

 Both districts were created for the same purpose, to protect a grand strand of cactus, aka a cactus forest.
 The east district was designated a National Monument in 1933 by President Hoover.